Sonny Angel: Sales

-Sonny Angel figurines are typically priced between $10 and $12 USD each depending on the series and retailer.
 Limited-edition releases have created a resale market where certain figurines can command prices significantly above retail, driven by collector demand and scarcity.
 On online platforms such as eBay and Depop, rare figurines are often resold at higher prices, with some reaching up to ten times the original cost.
 For example, "secret" figurines (called Robbys) can sell for up to $250 on eBay.
-Some limited edition series consist of the pumpkin patch series, the harvest series, the looking back series, and the garden hippers.
+Some limited edition series consist of the Santa's Little Helper Series, the Pumpkin Patch Series, the Harvest Series, the Looking Back Series, and the Garden Hippers.

 Trading among collectors through events that are organized by Sonny Angel consumers is common.
-Collectors often seek specific figures to finish a series or acquire rare editions.
+Collectors often seek specific figures to finish a series, or acquire rare editions.
 Some Sonny Angel enthusiasts are sellers and can sell anywhere between 500 and 1,000 Sonny Angels per week.

 Sales of Sonny Angels increased in late 2024 and brought in revenue of over $5 million dollars for the brand.

-Some popular Sonny Angel series include "Hippers - Harvest Series", "Animal 4 Series", and "Marine Series".
+Secret figurines

+Each series includes 12 different figurines from the regular set.
+The secret figurines are extremely rare and only show up randomly, which makes them the most desirable to collect.
+Also, certain editions are produced in very limited quantities, sometimes as few as 10, 50, or 100 total.

+Robby Angel

+Along with the regular and secret figurines of the set, there are additional secret figurines named "Robby."
+Robby is a highly sought-after, "secret" figure of an unspecified animal species.
+He is said to be "best friends" with Sonny Angel.
+Robby changes his appearance according to which series he is found in.
+As of March 2025, the secret Robby from the 2023 Cat Life Series is selling for prices up to $299.